BYD Shark 6 early review and buyer's guide

 Just to be perfectly fair here, the BYD Shark could also be a conventional ute smash-hit.
 Couldn't it?

-The Shark could arrive at the opportune moment after the current Ranger, primitive BT-50/D-Max and the driver-stalking 2024-launched Triton are all locked in for the next decade but before the absurdly overhyped Kia Tasman and the potentially underwhelming MG ute.
+The Shark arrives at the opportune moment after the current Ranger, primitive BT-50/D-Max and the driver-stalking 2024-launched Triton are all locked in for the next decade but before the absurdly overhyped Kia Tasman and the potentially underwhelming but equally affordable MG ute.

 With a name like Shark, this could be the ute that inverts the dual-cab status quo before planting a Chinese flag square at the river-crossing entry point at Dingo Piss Creek.